Source: NALA Code of Ethics and Professional Responsibility – NALA

-The SEQUOIA PARALEGAL ASSOCIATION, a professional organization, recognizes the importance of continuing legal education, member mentorship, and the personal and professional standards of paralegals needed to provide the highest quality of legal services to the public and the legal community.
+The SEQUOIA PARALEGAL ASSOCIATION, a professional organization recognizes the importance of continuing legal education, member mentorships, and the personal and professional standards of paralegals needed to provide the highest quality of legal services to the public and the legal community.

 THE SEQUOIA PARALEGAL ASSOCIATION adopts the following definition as ethics: The discipline of dealing with what is good and bad and with moral duty and obligation.